lsajid/week-4.2-python-practice/readme.md

 1. **Set up your environment.**
    * Fork and clone the repository provided for you.
    * Once it's cloned, change into the directory and review the starter code located in `lib/script.py`.
 You'll notice that the list of states and their capitals is already imported for you, so you can jump right into the fun part—building the game logic!
+   * Refer to [Python Workspace Setup](https://github.com/jdrichards-pursuit/python-virtual-environment-setup) if you do not remember how to setup your Python Workspace.

 2. **How to Turn off Cursor Auto Complete.**
    * In the bottom right corner of the screen, hover over the `Cursor Tab` and in the box, choose `Disable Globally`.
 Also choose `disabled` in the `Cursor Prediction` dropbox.
 This will enable you to create the code on your own without the help of Cursor.
 Creating the functions yourself will help you learn the material.